 These two functions will encrypt or decrypt (respectively) a single block of text1 and store the result where you want it.
 It is possible that the input and output buffer are the same buffer.
 For the encrypt function "pt"2 is the input and "ct"3 is the output.
 For the decryption function it's the opposite.
+They both return CRYPT_OK on success.
 To test a particular cipher against test vectors4 call the self-test function